 Blue Ridges Park offers more than just privacy and easy living.
 It is home to some truly beautiful countryside views and is well-linked to many popular towns and cities.
 Exploring locally further afield by car or train is easy and especially due to having the station located in the village.

-Blue Ridges Park is an established residential park and is open to new residents all year round.
+This is an established residential park and is open to new residents all year round.
 It offers the perfect opportunity for retirees to break away from the cities and towns and to relax in a genuine countryside retreat.
 This park can offer the best of both worlds due to its unique location and community links.
-Residents who decide to embrace park home living at Blue Ridges Park will feel instantly at home to start enjoying their silver and golden years.
+Residents who decide to embrace park home living will feel instantly at home to start enjoying their silver and golden years.

 Blue Ridges Park